Buses from London to Brussels

 How long is the bus ride from London to Brussels?

-The bus takes an average of 12 hours and 29 minutes to cover the 199 miles from London to Brussels.
-However, the fastest bus only takes 8 hours and 45 minutes.
+The bus takes an average of 9 hours and 54 minutes to cover the 321 kilometers from London to Brussels.
+However, the fastest bus only takes 6 hours and 55 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 What is the busiest day of the week to travel by bus?

-Sunday tends to be the busiest day for buses, as many passengers take the bus to Brussels at the end of the week.
-If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.
+Saturday is usually the day when buses are busiest, as many travelers take the bus to enjoy the weekend in Brussels.
+If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.

 When do the earliest and latest buses leave London?